Chicago Pelvic

 Normal Pelvic Floor Function

-Incorporate stretches that involve deep, even breathing to help reduce pelvic floor muscle tension.
+Incorporating stretches that involve the back and hips can help reduce pelvic floor muscle tension.
 Recommended stretches include:

 • Happy Baby: Lie on your back, reach for your feet, and gently pull your legs apart.